harimkang/docsense/README.md

 [![Tests](https://github.com/harimkang/docsense/actions/workflows/test.yml/badge.svg)](https://github.com/harimkang/docsense/actions/workflows/test.yml)
 [![codecov](https://codecov.io/gh/harimkang/docsense/branch/main/graph/badge.svg)](https://codecov.io/gh/harimkang/docsense)

-An intelligent document assistant powered by Large Language Models 🤖
+An intelligent document assistant powered by Open-Source Large Language Models 🤖

 DocSense is a powerful tool that helps you interact with your documents using natural language.
-It currently uses the Qwen language model (with plans to support more models) to understand and answer questions about your documents with high accuracy and context awareness.
+It leverages the open-source Qwen language model (with plans to support more open-source models) to understand and answer questions about your documents with high accuracy and context awareness, all completely free to use.

 ## Features ✨

 - 🔍 Advanced semantic search using FAISS
-- 💡 Intelligent question answering with LLMs (currently Qwen)
+- 💡 Intelligent question answering with open-source LLMs (currently Qwen)
 - 📝 Support for multiple document formats (txt, md, rst, etc.)
 - ⚡ GPU acceleration for faster processing
 - 🔄 Batch processing for memory efficiency